What Is a CSV File?

 Hopefully, this will help you in understanding the much better way that why we choose these settings with this example.

 Step 1:- Select the file type and the row number to start importing the data. normally, you select Delimited and row 1, respectively.
-The preview window in the lower part of the wizard shows the first few entries of your CSV file. select the file type and the row number to start importing the data from CSV to Excel.
+Select the file type and the row number to start importing the data from CSV to Excel.

 Step 2:- In this step, you choose a delimiter(s) and text qualifier.
 The delimiter is the character that separates the values in your .csv file.
 If your CSV file uses some character other than the character that is available in the pre-defined list, then select the Other checkbox and type your custom character.